lwdee/datasciencecoursera/README.md

 # datasciencecoursera
-Collection of projects for the Data Science specialization from coursera.
+A collection of projects for the Data Science specialization from coursera.